Using Chapel with GASNet

 where the first prints more information about GASNet’s job launch actions, and the second is used to audit environment variable settings.

-programs using the udp
+When running CHPL_COMM=gasnet programs using the udp conduit,

 we’ve had best results with console I/O using: